bhisaac/5eFP/5eFP-SRD-V0.1.md

 (floating section)
 # Encounters
 5eFP uses encounters to describe all the adversity PCs encounter while exploring a map.
-Traps, creatures, and challenging story-situations are all considered encounters.
-An encounter's statistics are determined by the type of encounter and the level of play.
+Traps, creatures, and challenging story situations are all considered encounters.
+An encounter's statistics are determined by the type of encounter, the number of PCs, and the level of play.
 This section details each type and provides templates for quick gameplay.

 ## Type
 Encounter type describes what kind of encounter it is.